hauleth/hauleth/content/post/elixir-application.md

 ## Application environment

-For some reason everyone calls it configuration, so if you are familiar with `config/config.exs` and for some reason you decided to go [against the *Library Guidelines*](guidelines) and you have decided to use application environment for configuring your code (there are reason to do so, even when you publish your
+For some reason everyone calls it configuration.
+If you are familiar with `config/config.exs` and for some reason you decided to go [against the *Library Guidelines*](guidelines) and you have decided to use application environment for configuring your code (there are reason to do so, even when you publish your